amanzi/amanzi/doc/input_spec/AmanziInputSpec-v2.1-draft.rst

       Optional Elements: NONE
   </walkabout>

 The *base_filename* element contain the text component of the how the walkabout files will be named.
 The *base_filename* is appended with an index number to indicate the seqential order of the walkabout files.
 The *num_digits* elements indicates how many digits to use for the index.
 Final the *cycle_macro* element indicates the previously defined cycle_macro to be used to determine the frequency at which to write the walkabout files.
+See the about NOTE about specifing a file location other than the current working directory.

 Example: